zacjones93/awesomecheatsheets/content/GraphQL-Query-Language/01-send-a-query-with-graphql-playground.md

 ---
-title: "1.
+title: "01.
 Send a Query with GraphQL Playground"
-metaTitle: "1.
+metaTitle: "01.
 Send a Query with GraphQL Playground"
 metaDescription: "Learn how to send a Query with GraphQL Playground."
 ---

 [Video Link](https://egghead.io/lessons/graphql-send-a-query-with-graphql-playground)

+## Summary

+In this lesson, we will send a query to obtain the total number of pets registered at the Pet Library.

+## Notes

 In this lesson, we send a query to obtain the total number of pets registered at the Pet Library.